List of vice president of India

 First Vice President of India

 Dr. Sarvepalli Radhakrishnan was the first Vice President of India and a prominent figure in philosophy and education.
-His tenure from 1952 to 1962 was a significant period for India’s developing democracy.
-Dr. Radhakrishnan’s role went beyond just a formality; it reflected his intellectual capacity and profound understanding of the country’s cultural ethos.
+His tenure from 1952 to 1962 was significant for India’s developing democracy.
+Dr. Radhakrishnan’s role went beyond a formality; it reflected his intellectual capacity and profound understanding of the country’s cultural ethos.
 His influence as a scholar and philosopher added a unique dimension to his position.

 Beyond being Vice President, Dr. Radhakrishnan had an impact.
 Knowledge is essential to a healthy society, so he promoted education and culture.
 He dedicated himself to becoming India’s president.
 Dr. Radhakrishnan said the vice president shaped national values.
 By examining the list of Vice Presidents of India, one can appreciate the evolution of the role and its impact on Indian democracy.